ZachLTech/PhysicalSizeOfTheInternetSite/README.md

 - 🔄 **Unique navigation:** Utilize a fancy drag-to-move parallax carousel menu to navigate through pages.
 - 🎨 **Homemade Vanilla JS Animations:** Enjoy animations and moving parts made purely with vanilla JavaScript and CSS, excluding the main navigation page which utilizes [gsap](https://gsap.com/).
 - 🌈 **Visually enjoyable pages:** Each page is packed with either fancy and unique navigation or colors specific to that page.
-- 👨‍💻 **Self-taught journey:** This project serves as a testament to the developer's journey into web development.
+- 👨‍💻 **Self-taught journey:** This project serves as a testament to the my journey into web development and javascript.
 Crafted with vanilla HTML, CSS, and JavaScript as a beginner with limited skills.
 - 🎨 **Learning from the best:** Drawing inspiration from CodePen, the design elements reflect the learning process, showcasing creative implementations discovered while exploring CSS.
 - 🐣 **Easter eggs:** Discover hidden features!
 Hint: >!
 You may find a button that runs away as you click it...